要求与规范🔗

 These environment variables are always set by Flatpak and override any host values.

-However, if access to directories on the host is needed, the $HOST_XDG_CONFIG_HOME
+However, if access to directories on the host is needed, the $HOST_XDG_CONFIG_HOME,

-, and $HOST_XDG_STATE_HOME
+$HOST_XDG_DATA_HOME, $HOST_XDG_CACHE_HOME, and $HOST_XDG_STATE_HOME environment

 variables will be set if they are also available on the host.

-are only supported by Flatpak 1.13
+Note that $XDG_STATE_HOME and $HOST_XDG_STATE_HOME are only supported by Flatpak 1.13

 and later.
 If your application needs to work on earlier versions of Flatpak, you can use the

-finish args, ensuring
+--persist=.local/state and --unset-env=XDG_STATE_HOME finish args, ensuring

 the app will use the correct directory, even after Flatpak is later upgraded to version